-To visit Calgary in 1 day , I suggest you visit the Glenbow Museum.
-The perfect way to learn more about the history of the city and the region of Alberta.
+For a day in Calgary, I suggest visiting the Glenbow Museum.
+It’s the perfect way to learn more about the history of the city and the region of Alberta.

-Then head to Calgary Tower, Calgary’s iconic landmark.
+Then head to Calgary Tower, which is Calgary’s iconic landmark.
 This tower offers a 360° view of the entire city and part of the Canadian Rockies.
-With a glass floor, sensations guaranteed to almost 190 meters high!
+With a glass floor, it’s an experience that guarantees sensations at almost 190 meters high!

 In the afternoon, I recommend visiting Heritage Park Village.
 Stroll through a typical western Canadian village of the last century.
 Browse stalls, the forge, the bakery, to discover the lifestyles of yesteryear.
 Take a seat in an authentic steam locomotive or embark on a paddle boat cruise .

 In the late afternoon, go to the coolest neighborhood in Calgary: Kensington Village.
 You can enjoy it for shopping and the latest souvenir shopping.
 This is also where I suggest you take your evening meal, the neighborhood of some of Calgary’s best restaurants.

 - You can add a day around Vancouver to go whale watching or visit a suspension bridge in Capilano, the most famous place near Vancouver.

 - Another option: if you prefer nature to the city, add a day in Jasper or Banff to hike.

 - Wicked Hostels: Youth hostel located opposite the Calgary Stampede.
-Bed in dormitory from 25 €, breakfast included.
+Bed in dormitory from €25, breakfast included.
 Goodies: the central location, the full breakfast, the warm atmosphere and the free laundry:-D

 - Lakeview Signature Inn: Located approximately 20 minutes drive from the center of Calgary.
-Studio with kitchenette equipped from 90 € per night, breakfast included.
+Studio with kitchenette equipped from €90 per night, breakfast included.
 Pros: spacious room, the possibility to make yourself to eat, the indoor pool, a barbecue in the garden, the excellent breakfast.
 This is our favorite for its unbeatable value for money!

 - Elan Hotel: Located right on the 17 th Avenue, 15 minutes’ walk from the Calgary Tower ..
-Modern Double room, spacious and bright from 115 € a night, breakfast included.
+Modern Double room, spacious and bright from €115 a night, breakfast included.
 Most: location, comfort of rooms, excellent bedding.

 - Hôtel Le Germain: The hotel is located directly opposite the Calgary Tower, ideal for visiting the city on foot.
-Modern and spacious double room from 250 € per night, breakfast included.
+Modern and spacious double room from €250 per night, breakfast included.
 Most: an exceptional hotel with attentive staff, very good breakfast, the comfort of the rooms, the size of the bathrooms.
 I highly recommend it for an exceptional stay in Calgary.